gladed/watchable/README.md

 println("${list.get()}") // Prints "1, 2, 3"
 ```

-If other coroutines are already in `use` the object, `use` will suspend, execute your code, and return when they are done.
-In this way, all modifications run safely and consistently no matter where they are from.
+If other coroutines are already in `use` on the object, `use` will suspend until they are done, then execute your code.
+In this way, all modifications run sequentially.

 ## Watching for Changes